plone/plone.app.robotframework/docs/source/server.rst

-Speed-up your test writing with ACT-server
+Speed up your test writing with ACT-server
 ==========================================

 **plone.act** comes with a special console script ``act_server``, which starts